brucemwarren/python-programs/README.md

 Prints the lyrics to the song.

+*Magic 8 Ball

+The standard enter a question, get a response program.

 *Restaurant Picker:

 Enter some restaurant names and it will pick one for you.
 Nothing too fancy here.
 My kids like it and it stops arguments, so problem solved.